josephmasongsong/blog-gocobuy/_posts/2018-12-03-case-study-how-co-ownership-helped-a-mother-son-meet-their-unique-goals.md

 * **Motivations:** Provide an affordable place to live through retirement, reinforce both of their financial futures.
 * **Monthly Housing Budget:** $1,800

-"I was always worried about how I would afford a home when I retire.
-Not anymore." - Jenny
+> I was always worried about how I would afford a home when I retire.
+Not anymore. - Jenny

 ## Other Key Facts